 The overall responsibility of the project laid with EBI and the establishment of a Project Coordination Unit at the federal level through internal staff reallocation within the institute and local external recruitment to staff the Project Site Management Unit.

-Looking back, these arrangements proved to be effective but not after some fine-tuning in relation to the Project Manager function (high staff rotation) and despite understaffing of the Pilot Site Management Unit (PSMU) (2-3 staff instead of 5) due to initial PRODOC budget constraints.
+Looking back, these arrangements proved to be effective but not after some fine-tuning in relation to the Project Manager function (high staff rotation) and despite understaffing of the Pilot Site Management Unit (PSMU).

 Steering committees were established both at federal (Project Steering Committee - PSC) and woreda (Site Coordination Committee - SCC) levels with a view to overseeing the implementation, review planning & budget allocation, provide guidance and link sectors for combined / enhanced delivery of activities and facilitate.